 We've all had it happen: a thought pops into your head from out of nowhere.
-A little over a week ago it happened to me: Conehead Buggers should be fished with ultralight spinning rods, not fly rods!
+A while ago it happened to me: Conehead Buggers should be fished with ultralight spinning rods, not fly rods!

 A tungsten conehead by itself can weigh over a gram.
 Add a hook and wet materials and casting one with a fly rod becomes chuck and duck (and a chance for a free ear piercing).
 About a gram is a perfect weight for an ultralight spinning rod and light line, though.
 In Joe Robinson's book Piscatorial Absurdities, he wrote about what he called "flures," which are a bit of a cross between a fly and a lure.
 Seems to me that a conehead bugger fits that definition pretty well.